-I reserve tall flowers and perennial flowers for the outskirts of the garden, which I do not cover in this article.
-See: How to Grow Perennial Sunflowers.
+I reserve tall flowers and perennial flowers for the outskirts of the garden.
+See: 8 Reasons to Grow Perennial Sunflowers in the Permaculture Garden.

 Wanna know what weeds I let grow in my garden?
 See my article 5 Weeds You Want in your Garden.

 Calendula might just be my favorite annual flower to grow in the vegetable garden, but don’t tell the other flowers!